Group Testing: An Information Theory Perspective: Applications of group testing

 A related communication scenario is that of cognitive radio networks, where `secondary users' can opportunistically transmit on frequency bands which are unoccupied by primary users.
 We can scan combinations of several bands at the same time and detect if any signal is being transmitted across any of them, and use procedures based on group testing to determine which bands are unoccupied -- see for example \cite{atia2, sharma2}.

 \paragraph{Network tomography and anomaly discovery}

-Group testing has been used to perform (loss) network tomography; that is, to detect faults in a computer network only using certain end-to-end measurements.
+Group testing has been used to perform network tomography; that is, to detect faults in a computer network only using certain end-to-end measurements.
 In this scenario, users send a packet from one machine to another, and check whether it successfully arrives.
 For example, we can view the edges of the network as corresponding to items, with items in a test corresponding to the collection of edges along which the packet travelled.
 If (and only if) a packet arrives safely, we know that no edge on that route is faulty (no item is defective), which precisely corresponds to the OR operation of the standard noiseless group testing model.

-As described in several works including \cite{ cheraghchi-etal, harvey2007, ma, xu}, and discussed in more detail in Section \ref{sec:constrained}, this leads to a scenario where arbitrary choices of tests cannot be taken, since each test must correspond to a connected path in the graph topology.
-This motivates the study of graph-constrained group testing, which is an area of interest in its own right.
+As described in several works including \cite{ cheraghchi-etal, harvey2007, ma, xu}, and discussed briefly in Section \ref{sec:constrained}, this leads to a scenario where arbitrary choices of tests cannot be taken, since each test must correspond to a connected path in the graph topology.
+This motivates the study of graph-constrained group testing, which is a problem of interest in its own right.

 Goodrich and Hirschberg \cite{goodrich} describes how an adaptive algorithm for ternary group testing can be used to find faulty sensors in networks, and a nonadaptive algorithm (combining group testing with Kalman filters) is described in \cite{lo}.